A No-go theorem for device-independent security in relativistic causal theories: Appendix A: General constraints of Relativistic Causal correlations

-for all sets $\boldsymbol{S}$ such that for any subset $\boldsymbol{K}\subseteq\boldsymbol{S}^{c}$ we have $\boldsymbol{K}\nrightarrow\boldsymbol{S}$.
-Of course, in general this definition has redundant constraints and also in general a minimum set of constraints can be found.
-By the definition, it is clear that RC constraints are a subset of no-signaling constraints and hence no-signaling boxes always satisfy the RC constrains while the opposite is not true.
+Of course, in general this definition has redundant constraints and in general a subset of these constraints can determine the full set.
+By definition the RC constraints are a subset of no-signaling constraints, therefore no-signaling boxes satisfy the RC constrains while the opposite is not always true.
 An important remark to be made here is that for any spacetime and spacelike separated parties we have:

 for any single party $p$.
 This is the minimum number of RC constraints, which corresponds to the largest correlation polytope.
 Since always the single party outcome probabilities are well defined, the signaling in RC can only target sets of parties with two or more elements, i.e. to a \emph{region}.
-Since a region signaling to the target region can be considered as the union of single parties signaling to the region, we designate the distinguishing causal signaling of RC as \emph{point to region} (PTR) signaling.
+In this article we only consider cases where signaling from a region is the union of the several individual signals from parties inside that region, accordingly we designate the signaling allowed by RC as \emph{point to region} (PTR) signaling without any loss of generality.